 Plan to pick up the equipment the day before it is needed or the morning of.
-In Portland we have two trucks and few trailers.
+In Portland we have one truck and one trailer.
 In Bend, Eugene and Medford the equipment is housed in trailers.
 If you are getting trailers make sure you have vehicles that can tow them.